gvsoc/gvsoc/fault_injection_campaign/ficlib/README.md

+# `ficlib`

+`ficlib` suite is designed to ease the FCM design.
+It consists of several Python classes:

-- `campaign_manager`: contains the core class `CampaignManager`.
+- `campaign_manager.py`: contains the core class `CampaignManager`.
 It defines and contains the fault injection campaign.
 Having this as a class object makes it easier to pass the state of the campaign around and so the infrastructure is rather agile.
 In particular, the user is free to define its own `fault_generator` (or `stat_analyzer` or whatever) which can make choices depending on the previous runs.

-- `*_helpers`: hold the corresponding helper functions.
+- `*_helpers.py`: hold the corresponding helper functions.
 The ELF parser is contained within `poi_helpers`.
 The `fic_proxy_helpers` will probably disappear.

-## `CampaignManager`
+## `CampaignManager` constructor

 Must supply at least the following to the constructor: